brimcg/visor/LoopThread/ThreadInstructions.md

 Step 3: Thread cord through wide hole from inside of headband

-Step 4: Pull tight and adjust to length desired
+Step 4: Adjust to length desired and pull tight

 ![Cord photo](H2_threaded_cord400.jpg)

 Repeat on other side!

-For adjustment: slip cord in and out in desired direction for tighter of looser.
+For wearing adjustment: slip cord in and out in desired direction for a tighter or looser fit.
 Adjust for comfortable pressure from the flexible brow band.
 To adjust up or down on brow while wearing, lightly push in both on sides of the headband and it will temporarily loosen to ease up/down position.

 ---